Participating in the Iron Viz Qualifiers? Here’s How to Save Time

 Lisa Trescott: My advice is to work on it while it brings you joy and satisfaction.
 If you're feeling frustrated or burnt out, take a break and walk away.

 Emily De Padua: The earliest you can gauge what will be the hardest part of your build is essential to knowing how much time to allocate.
 I purposely try to find datasets that can be made quickly because, based on how I work, the build will take the longest time for me to finish.

 Pradeep Kumar G: Generally, collecting data from the internet is the challenging part of the vizzing process.
-I recommend spending a third of the time on data research, data cleansing and drafting a story, and the remainder on design, feedback and corrections.
+I recommend spending a third of the time on data research, data cleansing, and drafting a story and the remaining on design, feedback, and corrections.

 What part took the longest?

 Lisa Trescott: Data collection took up a big chunk of my time, but that was due to my topic.
 If you can use a pre-existing data set, you'll be ahead of schedule.